datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

 in the subdataset or with a path to the subdataset takes care of the missing installation.

-And you have mesmerized your room mate by showing him how :term:`Git-annex` retrieved large file contents from the original dataset.
+And you have mesmerized your room mate by showing him how :term:`git-annex` retrieved large file contents from the original dataset.

-Let's now see the :command:`git annex whereis` command in more detail, and find out how Git-annex knows *where* file content can be obtained from.
+Let's now see the :command:`git annex whereis` command in more detail, and find out how git-annex knows *where* file content can be obtained from.
 Within the original ``DataLad-101`` dataset, you retrieved some of the ``.mp3`` files via :command:`datalad get`, but not others.
 How will this influence the output of :command:`git annex whereis`, you wonder?